Tanaka9612/IMY220-Assignment4/README.md

 - GIT repo creation
 - Bonus: Taking in multiple links and displaying them.

-The project had to be run through a server to allow all the iframes to display the youtube link correctly
+The project had to be run through a server to allow all the iframes to display the youtube link correctly.

+Completed challenges = All